Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 The first parameter which is not optional is a boolean value, or something that evaluates to a boolean.

-If this boolean is false, then the assertion will cause a panic, and the test will fail (unless it's expected to panic, more on that later).
+If this boolean is false, then the assertion will cause a panic, and the test will fail.

 The second, optional parameter allows us to annotate the assertion, which can help us more easily determine which (if any) assertion failed in a test.

-This is great as we create more thorough tests with more assertions.
+This is awesome when we create more thorough tests with more assertions.

 You will find that people don't use this as much, I'm guilty of this too, but I do recommend making an effort to describe each specific assertion.